Summary and Keywords

-Soils, the Earth’s skin, are at the intersection of lithosphere, hydrosphere, atmosphere, and biosphere.
-The persistence of life on our planet depends on the maintenance of soils, as they constitute the biological engines of Earth.
-Human population has increased exponentially in recent decades, along with the demand for food, materials, and energy.
-These needs have caused a shift from a low-yield and improvised agriculture to a more productive, high-cost, and intensive one.
-However, soils are fragile ecosystems and require centuries to develop; thus, within the human timescale, they are not renewable.
-Modern agriculture, ever more intensive, suggests serious concern about the conservation of soil as living organism, of its capacity to perform the vast number of biochemical processes needed to complete the biogeochemical cycles of plant nutrients, such as nitrogen and phosphorus, crucial for crop primary production.
-Most practices related to intensive agriculture determine an over-exploitation of soils as living organisms, with deterioration even in the short-middle term of their biological properties, which cumulatively can be called “soil quality.”
-Recent trends turn towards styles of agriculture management that are more sustainable or conservative for soil quality.
+Soils, the earth’s skin, are at the intersection of the lithosphere, hydrosphere, atmosphere, and biosphere.
+The persistence of life on our planet depends on the maintenance of soils as they constitute the biological engines of earth.
+Human population has increased exponentially in recent decades, along with the demand for food, materials, and energy, which have caused a shift from low-yield and subsistence agriculture to a more productive, high-cost, and intensive agriculture.
+However, soils are very fragile ecosystems and require centuries for their development, thus within the human timescale they are not renewable resources.
+Modern and intensive agriculture implies serious concern about the conservation of soil as living organism, i.e., of its capacity to perform the vast number of biochemical processes needed to complete the biogeochemical cycles of plant nutrients, such as nitrogen and phosphorus, crucial for crop primary production.
+Most practices related to intensive agriculture determine a deterioration even in the short-middle term of their physical, chemical, and biological properties, which all together contribute to soil quality, along with an overexploitation of soils as living organisms.
+Recent trends are turning toward styles of agriculture management that are more sustainable or conservative for soil quality.